Health Conditions & Chronic Disease

 Ultra-Processed Foods

-Ultra-processed foods are those that tend to contain numerous additives to lengthen their shelf-life and to modify their color and flavor.
-What is the connection between additives and MS?
-Additives commonly used in processed foods can damage intestinal mucosa and thus weaken our natural immune system.
+Ultra-processed foods (UPFs) are those that tend to contain more saturated fat, added sugars, salt, and additives to lengthen their shelf-life and to modify their color and flavor.
+They also lack beneficial nutrients such as fiber and healthy fats.
+What is the connection between UPFs and MS?
+Additives commonly used in processed foods may damage intestinal mucosa and thus weaken our natural immune system.
 Immune balance is essential for preventing multiple sclerosis and for slowing and stopping MS progression.

 In fact, research suggests that the regular consumption of foods with industrial food additives change the tight junction permeability of the intestine, and this could be an explanation for the rising incidence of autoimmune diseases on a population level, MS included